 Using AI To Detect and Stop Bad Bot Attacks

 Interested in how AI can differentiate between good and bad bots and help T-Mobile and Instacart solve their bot-based challenges, I recently spoke with Kount, the leader in digital fraud protection and identity trust.
 ‘If you are a big online commerce presence, a big part of your success is based on your promotions.
 They work to expand your brand presence and enrich your audience and generate leads and sales, but for abusers, the goal is to take those things and the easiest way to do that is through bots.
-You need advanced bot protection’, Gary Sevounts, Chief Marketing Officer from Kount, told me.
+You need advanced bot detection and protection’, Gary Sevounts, Chief Marketing Officer from Kount, told me.